eur-nl/bootcamps/README.md

 Python bootcamps (EUR)
 ===

-This Git repository contains the notebooks to be used for the Python bootcamps at the Erasmus University Rotterdam.
+This Git repository contains the Jupyter notebooks (to be) used for the workshops "Basic Lab Skills for Research Computing" at the Erasmus University Rotterdam.

-Background
+At present we are working on three workshops:

+  - CLI, MarkDown, LaTeX, Pandoc, Git, CSV, textanalysis, intro Jupyter notebooks
+  - Python programming: Basics, textanalysis (NLTK, Spacy), data (Pandas)
+  - SQL: SQLite, Google's BigQuery

+Methodology
 ===

-  - We want to introduce programming, using Python, to PhD students.
-  - We want to establish an EUR Python community in order to be able to share knowledge and to provide a distributed form of support for members of the community.
-  - Use a public repository to store the contents of the course.
+Basically, there exist two ways to address the lack of "computer literacy" in academia.
+Teach students and teachers some tricks, together with the use of some libraries, to get the results they are looking for.
+Or, take a more fundamental approach: Teach programming as a problem solving technique, using pseudo-code, diagrams, and notation, based on sound software engineering principles (Touretzky, Etter).

+We have chosen the latter approach.
+The reasoning behind this choice is simple.
+Even workshops based upon this approach will not succeed in delivering full-fledged programmers and what participants will get out of the workshops will differ amongst them.
+But the bottomline will be that they have become better problem solvers and that they have seen the tools to successfully communicate with programmers: pseudo-code and notation.

 Instruments used
 ===

+- command line interface
+- unix toolbox
+- Git
-- Anaconda Python distribution (Python 3.5)
+- Anaconda Python distribution (Python 3.7)
 - Jupyter Notebooks

 Goals